SixArm/mast-cell-help/topics/vitamin-d-calciferol/index.md

-# Vitamin D
+# Vitamin D (calciferol)

-Vitamin D is a fat-soluble vitamin that plays a crucial role in various physiological processes in the body.
+Vitamin D (also known as calciferol) is a fat-soluble vitamin that plays a crucial role in various physiological processes in the body.
 It is unique among vitamins because the body can produce it when the skin is exposed to sunlight.

 **Key points:**